digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-17.md

 * Got blessing from fmi to work on journal paper with mathematical models of the interface.
 * Preliminary calibration of single joint model of a UR robot done (with much help from Carlos)

+#### Carlos Hansen
+* Work on calibrating the model of the robotic arm, thanks to the great help from Claudio, we found conceptual errors and we are restructuring the model

 ## Sub-projects status